Wolverines can be found in just about every profession. Here are some of the Michigan alumni with names you'll

 ELROY HIRSCH, '44, was a football player and actor in "Unchained."

-DESMOND HOWARD, '92, was an NFL football player and the 1991 Heisman Trophy winner, and currently works asn analyst for ESPN.
+DESMOND HOWARD, '92, was an NFL football player and the 1991 Heisman Trophy winner, and currently works as an analyst for ESPN.

 JUWAN HOWARD, '95, was an NBA basketball player and current assistant coach of the Miami Heat.